de-shyt/CUB_conspects/2-spring2023/Spring Boot.md

 ⇓
 Bean initialized.
 Ready for use
 ⇓
-bean s used by the app
+bean is used by the app
 ⇓
 Bean destroyed
 ```